JhnBrunelle/Beam2D-Engine/README.md

 # Beam2D

-Beam2D is a 2D C++ game engine built on raylib 3.0 and OpenGl.
-It is meant to expand raylib 3.0 functionality past simple games using an entity component system, while introducing common game engine features such as Game Objects, Scenes, and more.
+Beam2D is a 2D C++ game engine built on raylib 3.0 and OpenGL.
+It is meant to expand raylib 3.0 functionality past simple single level games using an entity component system, OOP and interface layers.
+Also will introduce common game engine features such as Game Objects, Scenes, Input Management, Audio Management and more.

+Future plans include replacing raylib with GFLW and GLEW to manage OpenGL interface, for a more lightweight system that is focused on general development use/

-Still in early development
+Still in early development.

 ### To Implement: